Amy Roloff Posts Candid Snaps With Boyfriend Chris Marek

 “I love the Northwest!
 It’s right up there w/ my home state of Michigan.
 Had so much fun camping this past wkend w/ Chris and his family.
 We were just NE of Orofino ID by Clear Water River in the mountains.
 Just beautiful!
 Summers on baby,” the mother of four wrote while including the hashtags #amyssecondactcontinues, #chrisandamymoments, #nwliving, and #lovethe outdoors.

 The first in the series of photos shows Amy and Chris posing in front of a beautiful Pacific Northwestern landscape.
 Amy is all smiles as she puts her head against Chris’ and looks into the camera.
-The other photos from the series of pictures include a photo of Amy grilling, a picture of a camping tent, a bonfire, and Amy and Chris riding a four wheeler together.
+The other photos from the series of pictures include a photo of Amy grilling, a picture of a camping tent, a bonfire, and Amy and Chris riding a four-wheeler together.

 Though she just put up the post on her account a little over two hours ago, Amy’s series of photos has already gained a good amount of attention including over 14,000 likes as well as 400 plus comments.
 Many of the reality star’s fans made comments on how beautiful the scenery in Amy’s photos looked while countless other fans commented on Amy and Chris’ relationship.